-15% off your first order*.

 Optimize youryour horse's physiological efficiency and watch it improve!

-THE NUMBER OF JUMPS
+NUMBER OF JUMPS

-In the "Jumping" tab, you can first access the average number of jumps made per month.
-In addition, you can see the number of jumps made last month.
-The graph below summarises the number of jumps made in the last month. number of jumps over the 12 months of the year
+In the "Jumping" tab, you can first access the average number of average number of jumps per month.
+In addition, you can see the number of jumps performed last month.
+The graph below summarizes the number of jumps over the 12 months of the year

-THE DELAY
+THE OFFSET

 Work on straightness at the jumps and maximize your chances of a clear round..
 With precise data on the last 20 sessions, you'll be able to see the real improvement in your approach.